amjams/Identify/README.md

 2) To reproduce the scatter plot from the precomputed embeddings and clusters, use this [file](https://github.com/amjams/Identify/blob/main/scripts/data_visualization/Figure_2A_Clustering.ipynb).
 3) To reproduce the heatmap of the endmembers, use this [file](https://github.com/amjams/Identify/blob/main/scripts/data_visualization/Figure_2C_HeatMap.ipynb).
 #### Figure 3

 #### Figure 4
+- This figure, the qdot endmember extraction, can be reproduced using this [file](https://github.com/amjams/Identify/blob/main/scripts/data_visualization/Figure_S1_QDVCA.ipynb).
 #### Figure 5
+- The colored UMAP embeddings can be reproduced using this [file](https://github.com/amjams/Identify/blob/main/scripts/data_visualization/Figure_S2_ColoredUMAP.ipynb).

 References
 ---------